 Most trucks (especially the Ford F150) come with the rear end sitting higher than the front, maybe by 1 to 2.5 inches.
 The F150 leveling kit is one of the most popular upgrades out there, for good reason.
 It’s quick, it’s affordable, and it changes the stance completely.

-Depending on the vehicle, a leveling kit can be as simple as a pair of spacers above the front struts.
+Depending on the vehicle, a kit can be as simple as a pair of spacers above the front struts.
 Other setups use coil spring spacers or torsion keys.
 Different kit types fit different suspension designs.

 What Does a Leveling Kit Do for Your Ride?